cysouw/graphicalgrammar/text/germany.md

 Analysis of the sentence in [@last] by Hermes [-@hermes1866: 105].
 The use of the letters is rather idiosyncratic (*H*=main clause, *a*=adverbial clause, *r*=relative clause, *s*=complement clause).
 Brackets are used for "inserted clauses" and second-level embedding is indicated by lowering the letter in the graphic.
 This is reminiscent of Lehmann, though the horizontal braces are missing.
 :::

+### Wander (1856) *Satzbilderschule* {#sec:wander1856}

+Karl Friedrich Wilhelm Wander (1803-1879)

-### Schlecht (1856) *Denk- und Sprachlehre*
+### Schlecht (1856) *Denk- und Sprachlehre* {#sec:schlecht1856}

 Raymund Schlecht (1811-1891) was director of a teacher's training college in Eichstätt [see @gmelch1931 for biographical details].
 Besides being a teacher and theologian, he was a musical researcher.
 Most of his writings deal with musicology, but he also published a short grammar called *Denk- und Sprachlehre.
 Ein Leitfaden zur Ertheilung eines organischen Sprachunterrichts* [@schlecht1856].
 In the preface he prominently mentions Becker (see [@sec:becker1829]).

 The grammar contains a few graphical displays for complex sentences using a musical notation [@schlecht1856: 71, 79].
-This is reminiscent of the approach by Herling, as shown in [@fig:herling1828_366], or Diesterweg, as shown in [@fig:diesterweg1834_169].
+This is reminiscent of the approach by Herling, as shown in [@fig:herling1828_366], and Diesterweg, as shown in [@fig:diesterweg1834_169].
 There is no indication that Herling was an inspiration for Schlecht.
-However, Schlecht clearly knew about Diesterweg, whom he went to visit in Berlin in 1862 [according to @gmelch1931: 21] and about whose didactic methods he wrote a small note in the *Katholische Schulzeitung* in 1868 [@gmelch1931: 54].^[The small note appeared in two parts, which are available online at <https://www.digitale-sammlungen.de/view/bsb10687402?page=260> and <https://www.digitale-sammlungen.de/view/bsb10687402?page=284>.]
+In contrast, Schlecht clearly knew about Diesterweg, whom he went to visit in Berlin in 1862 [according to @gmelch1931: 21] and about whose didactic methods he wrote a small note in the *Katholische Schulzeitung* in 1868 [@gmelch1931: 54].^[The small note appeared in two parts, which are available online at <https://www.digitale-sammlungen.de/view/bsb10687402?page=260> and <https://www.digitale-sammlungen.de/view/bsb10687402?page=284>.]
 Yet, given that Schlecht was more of a musicologist than a linguist, it seems just as likely that he independently came up with the idea of using the musical score for the depiction of linguistic structure.

 He uses the musical display in [@fig:schlecht1856_79] to illustrate the structure of the highly complex sentence in [@next].
 Before the main clause there are eleven subordinated clauses, separated graphically by a double bar.
-These eleven clauses are again subdivided into three subsections devided by a single bar, each of which is again internally complex.
+These eleven subordinated clauses are again subdivided into three subsections devided by a single bar, each of which is again internally complex.
 The main clause, after the double bar, also has a complex internal structure.
 It is impressive that grammarians like Schlecht had the audacity to tackle such complex sentences, something rarely seen in contemporary linguistics.

 ::: ex
 Wie das innere Bewegen, das im Herbst die Schaaren der wandernden Vögel mit unwiderstehlicher Gewalt ergreift und über Land und Meer dahinführt, wie der Trieb der Säfte, der in den Tagen des Frühlings die Tausende der Blüthen aus dem Fruchtbaum herausdrängt an's Licht, an welchem die meisten, gleich einer vergeblichen Ueberfülle, verblühen und abfallen, ohne Frucht zu tragen, wie jeder Zug des Instinkts im niederen Reiche der Sichtbarkeit ein Walten der Kraft ist, die das Wesen der Leiblichkiet begründete und beherrscht; – so war auch jenes Bewegen, das die Menschenseelen zu dem Werke der Kreuzzüge dahin riß, nicht von unten her, sondern es kam von oben, aus einem Anwehen des Geistes, der dem Menschen im Anfang den lebendigen Odem gab. [@schlecht1856: 78, citing Gottfried Heinrich Schubert *Reise in das Morgenland*]